 José Fortes is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) professional society and a Fellow of the American Association for the Advancement of Science (AAAS).
 He was named the University of Florida 2019-2020 Teacher/Scholar of the Year (the University of Florida’s most prestigious and oldest faculty award) and a member of the UF Academy of Distinguished Teaching Scholars.
 He received the 2021 South Eastern Conference (SEC) Faculty Achievement Award for UF and the 2021 ECE Excellence Award for Faculty Research at UF: He was a Distinguished Visitor of the IEEE Computer Society from 1991 till 1995.
 José Fortes is on the Editorial Boards of the IEEE Transactions on Services Computing and the International Journal on Parallel Programming.
-He is also a past member of the Editorial Boards of IEEE Transactions on Cloud Computing, IEEE Transactions on Parallel and Distributed Systems, the ACM Journal on Emerging Technologies in Computing Systems, International Journal on Parallel Programming, Cluster Computing: The Journal of Networks, Software Tools and Applications, the Journal of VLSI Signal Processing, and the Journal of Parallel and Distributed Computing.
+He is also a past member of the Editorial Boards of the IEEE Transactions on Cloud Computing, IEEE Transactions on Parallel and Distributed Systems, the ACM Journal on Emerging Technologies in Computing Systems, International Journal on Parallel Programming, Cluster Computing: The Journal of Networks, Software Tools and Applications, the Journal of VLSI Signal Processing, and the Journal of Parallel and Distributed Computing.